 BetaDen are looking for those who work in businesses with Advanced Manufacturing processes to attend and share their knowledge and experiences with those working in a similar industry.
 The guest thought leader who will facilitate the session is Consultant Director: Andrew Palmer from CGI GROUP.
 CGI develops products and services for markets such as telecommunications, health, manufacturing, oil and gas, posts and logistics, retail and consumer services, transportation and utilities.
 Andrew will also be joined by RSM Partners, Sidaway Technologies and the BetaDen team.

 Second in the series is: AgriTech and Machine Learning.
-How does the use of technology and automated processes in agriculture, horticulture and aquaculture aid with improving yield, efficiency and profitability?
-Taking place on the 21st of February and hosted by Pershore College, BetaDen are offering 30 FREE places to those who would like to attend and network with those working with similar technologies.
+‘How does the use of technology and automated processes in agriculture, horticulture and aquaculture aid with improving yield, efficiency and profitability?’
+Taking place on the 21 February and hosted by Pershore College, BetaDen are offering 30 free places to those who would like to attend and network with those working with similar technologies.
 The session will be facilitated by both representatives from Worcester Scientific, pioneers in Nano-sensors and Sidaway Technologies, Entrepreneurs in Machine Learning technology.

 The third and final talk in the series is: Security Technologies.
 Ranging from; voice biometrics, cyber security and 5G capabilities, BetaDen have saved the most topical technology to last.
 Taking place on 28 March at Malvern Hills Science Park, this talk aims to bring together the best minds currently working within Cyber and 5G.
 With a special guest and topic leader from QinetiQ, resident entrepreneur and leader in voice biometric technology Clive Summerfield of AURAYA Systems. and BetaDen’s Neil Cooke, this talk has the potential to deliver some very interesting content and knowledge sharing.